jmpessoa/lazandroidmodulewizard/readme.md

 		HINT 2: Configure your project:

 		res/layout
-			smswigetlayout.xml    <<-- change [only content, NOT the file name] to configure res/drawable-xxxx
+			jsmswigetprovider_layout.xml    <<-- change [only content, NOT the file name] to configure res/drawable-xxxx
-			smswidgetbackgroundimage.jpg  <<-- change [only content, NOT the file name]  to configure res/xml
+			jsmswigetprovider_image.jpg  <<-- change [only content, NOT the file name]  to configure res/xml
-			smswidgetinfo.xml	<<-- change [only content,  NOT the file name]  to configure
+			jsmswigetprovider_info.xml	<<-- change [only content,  NOT the file name]  to configure

 	IMPROVED! jSqliteDataAccess ["java" template all rewrited by Renabor!]